 As the output of the worker increases his wage also increases.
 It is only in a capitalist country that wage cuts to swell profits are regarded as an accompaniment of rationalization.
 Real wages in the Soviet Union are now 30% higher than they were before the war and if other social benefits such as the system of social insurance, etc., are added, they are 67% higher.
 During the Five-Year Plan wages will increase 70.5%.
 For each dollar of wages at the beginning the workers will be receiving \$1.70 at the end.
 The lowest paid wage groups will get the largest increase in real wages.
 Since real wages are in terms of purchasing power this means that the workers can actually buy 70.5% more.
 What capitalist country can promise the workers such a wage increase within a period of five years?
 Besides this there are tremendous sums spent for social benefits and for all forms of social insurance-insurance for unemployment, for old age, for disability, for maternity.
-In 1929-1930 alone \$728,000,000 was spent on social insurance.
+In 1031 alone \$1,200,000,000 was spent on social insurance.
 The standard of living of peasants has also been jumping upward.
 New schools, creameries, theaters, industries and other advantages are being brought to rural sections.

-The Soviet Union is also solving the problem of unemployment.
-While rationalization proceeds and manufacturing spreads, not only are new workers being drawn into industry but the previously unemployed are being given jobs.
-During 18 months following March 1929, unemployment decreased by 75%.
-There is now a scarcity of workers in industry.
-The unemployment which does exist-400,000 are unemployed-is very different from that in other countries.
-The unemployed are largely unskilled workers-peasants who have recently come from the villages to the towns and women who have never worked except at home.
+The Soviet Union has also solved the problem of unemployment.
+While rationalization proceeds and manufacturing spreads, not only have the previously unemployed been given jobs but new workers are being drawn into industry.
+During 18 months following March 1929, unemployment decreased by 75%, and by the fall of 1930 was entirely eliminated.
+There is now an acute shortage of industrial workers, both skilled and unskilled.
+New recruits are being enlisted and trained from among the women, youth and surplus agricultural labor.

 The Russian workers are working fewer hours a day.
 The 6-hour day is already introduced in such hazardous trades as mining.
-The 7-hour day has already been introduced in 75% of the industries, and before 1933 it will be universal in the
+By the end of 1931 the 7-hour day embraced 83% of all workers in large-scale industry, and in certain basic industries, such as the oil, rubber, chemical, and iron and steel industries, all workers.
+By 1933 it will be universal in the